DeegaLabs/aurora-scholar/docs/USE_CASES.md

 - **Activity Diagram:** Shows flow of activities and decisions
 - **Actors:** User (any), Author User, Evaluator User, Creator User, System, Community

-## UC01: User writes article with always-active AI assistant
+## UC01: User writes article with always-active AI assistant (Three-Layer System)

 ### Description
-User uses the editor to write an academic article.
-An AI agent is always connected and observing the document, continuously evaluating as the user writes or pastes content.
+User uses the editor to write an academic article following the Three-Layer Ethical System.
+First, user declares their initial intuition (Layer 1).
+Then, an AI agent (Layer 2) is always connected and observing the document, continuously evaluating as the user writes or pastes content.
 The agent provides real-time ethical guidance on structure, references, grammar, and authenticity.
+Finally, the agent monitors coherence (Layer 3) between declared intuition, declared sources, and final text.

 ### Actors
 - User (article author)